Last Updated on March 17, 2026

 - Train Employees on Cybersecurity – One of the biggest threats to cybersecurity is the human factor.
 That is why training sessions can help employees learn about phishing, safe internet use, and compliance with security measures.

-- Improve Third-Party Risk Management – A large number of financial institutions outsource some business activities like payment handling or provision of IT services.
+- Improve Third-Party Risk Management – A large number of financial institutions outsource some business activities, like payment handling or the provision of IT services.

-- Adopt Zero Trust Model – The Zero Trust model in a way that any user or device can’t be trusted, not even within the organization’s network.
+- Adopt Zero Trust Model – The Zero Trust model is a way that any user or device cannot be trusted, not even within the organisation’s network.
 Achieving access control in this manner elevates security since insiders and external risks are not easily granted access to the organization.

 - Artificial Intelligence (AI) and Machine Learning (ML) – AI and ML are capable of sifting through huge volumes of data to identify abnormalities and estimate risks.
 These tools allow the uptake of preventive strategies in dealing with weaknesses likely to be exploited.